Senths02/portfolio/src/content/watch-party-data.md

 <br>

 #### Contacts data
-During the pilot, user's could save each other as contacts, and the Data Pod area provided a list of them.
+During the pilot, users could save each other as contacts, and the Data Pod area provided a list of them.

 After working with the Producer to optimise the UI and visual design, we used _'Version 1'_ in research.